amlozano/airmonitoring/README.md

 It is composed of several modules that report data from different sensors to an InfluxDB database:

 - Temperature and humidity sensor (DHT11).
-The code expects it to be placed on GPIO4
+The code expects it to be placed at GPIO4
+- Temperature and humidity sensor (DHT22).
+The code expects it to be placed at GPIO22
 - (not present yet) CO2 sensor

 To work properly, these sensors should be added to the raspberry pi GPIO.